MetGIS/metgis-api-documentation-public/metgis_long_range_point_API_reference.md

 ## Daily Forecast

-The API is accessed via HTTP-GET using an URL of the following form, at the `forecat-lr-daily` endpoint:
+The API is accessed via HTTP-GET using an URL of the following form, at the `forecast-lr-daily` endpoint:
 ```
 https://api.metgis.com/forecast-lr-daily?key={your-key}&lat={latitude}&lon={longitude}&alt={altitude}&v=fclrdaily
 ```